Ceterai/Ceterai.github.io/MyEnternia/Wiki/Alta/README.md

 - **Varied hair colors** including dark blues, grays, light blues, pinks, and whites
 - **Relatively short stature** compared to average humans

-The "light and simple" **Arcolar** architectural and design style is considered the main aesthetic for all governmental infrastructure, extending to furniture, clothing, and technology casings.
+The "light and simple" **arcolar** architectural and design style is considered the main aesthetic for all governmental infrastructure, extending to furniture, clothing, and technology casings.

 ### Birth and Aging